-These are the BEST maple raspberry overnight oats.
-Rolled oats soaked in milk of your choice, with a mashed raspberry, maple syrup and brown sugar layer mixed in.
+These raspberry overnight oats make the most delicious, ready-to-go breakfast.
+Rolled oats soaked in milk, with a mashed raspberry, maple syrup and brown sugar layer mixed in.
 Then topped with fresh raspberries and another drizzle of maple syrup.

 Why these are the best raspberry overnight oats:

 - Mashed maple & raspberry layer.
 The layer of mashed raspberries, maple syrup and brown sugar make a delicious combo and add so much flavor.

 - They’re easy to make.
 Even though these oats need to set overnight, they only take 5 minutes of active preparation to make.

 - They’re vegan.
 Use almond or oat milk to make these oats completely vegan.

 - Rolled Oats: Make sure to use rolled oats — steel cut or quick oats won’t work.

 - Milk: Use milk of your choice such as cow’s milk, oat milk or almond milk.

 - Raspberries: If using frozen raspberries, make sure to thaw them first.

 - Brown Sugar: You could substitute this with granulated sugar, but the taste won’t be the same.
 Brown sugar adds a rich flavor that mixes perfectly with the maple syrup.